Hamilton believes he's close to F1 win, Sainz wants another - WHIZ News

 Austria is the second race this season featuring a sprint race, where the winner collects eight extra points.
 Verstappen overtook Leclerc to win it in Imola then won the race with a fastest lap bonus for a maximum of 34 points overall.

-The starting order for the sprint race was decided by a qualifying session later Friday after a traditional first practice session.
+The starting order for the sprint race was decided by a qualifying session later Friday after the traditional first practice session led by Verstappen.
 The finishing order of sprint races then sets the grid for Sunday’s GP.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports